Farkas de Boldogfa: János' branch

 József Farkas de Boldogfa (1857–1951), politician, Member of the Hungarian Parliament, landowner.

 Dr. Tibor Farkas de Boldogfa (1884–1940) politician, Member of the Hungarian Parliament, landowner, wearing his Hussar Captain uniform.

-The other son of János Farkas de Boldogfa and Judit Sümeghy de Lovász et Szentmargita was János Nepomuk Farkas de Boldogfa (1774–1847), jurist, landowner, vice-ispán of the county of Zala (alispán of Zala), who married the Hungarian noble lady Angéla Cecilia Skublics Besenyő et Velike (1775–1839).
-Their oldest son was Imre Farkas de Boldogfa (1811–1876), jurist, landowner, chief magistrate of the district of Zalaegerszeg (főszolgabíró).
+The other son of János Farkas de Boldogfa and Judit Sümeghy de Lovász et Szentmargita was János Nepomuk Farkas de Boldogfa (1774–1847), jurist, landowner and vice-ispán of the county of Zala, who married the Hungarian noble lady Angéla Cecilia Skublics Besenyő et Velike (1775–1839).
+Their oldest son was Imre Farkas de Boldogfa (1811–1876), jurist, landowner and chief magistrate of the district of Zalaegerszeg.
 He married very late to Alojzia Horváth with which he had three children.
-One of the sons of Imre Farkas de Boldogfa and Alojzia Horváth was József Farkas de Boldogfa (1857–1951), jurist, landowner, politician.
+One of the sons of Imre Farkas de Boldogfa and Alojzia Horváth was József Farkas de Boldogfa (1857–1951), jurist, landowner and politician.
 József Farkas de Boldogfa was elected as representative in the Hungarian Parliament for 4 terms: 1896–1901, 1901–1905, 1905–1906, and 1906–1910.
 József Farkas de Boldogfa was very active in the Hungarian politics since the 1890s, working along with count Aladár Zichy, and count Nándor Zichy within the newly created Hungarian Katolikus Néppárt (Catholic People's Party).
-He served as his only representative in Zala county and he was one of his greatest supporter.
+He served as his only representative in Zala county and he was one of his greatest supporters.